GauthamYerroju/gauthamyerroju.github.io/_posts/2025-10-16-home-server-part-1.md

 ZFS seemed to be another popular choice, but it has a very rigid disk setup (so doesn't work well with JBOD), and requires a substantial up-front investment in storage and RAM.

-That left Open Media Vault, so I installed it and exposed the storage to th elocal network through SMB.
+That left Open Media Vault, so I installed it and exposed the storage to the local network through SMB.
 Having acces to my collection of family photos, media, projects, etc on a home network was very convinient.

+## Growing needs

-However, it had its limitations:
+This server was doing fine as a NAS, though it had its limitations.
 - Wireless access using SMB was a bit sluggish.
-- Backup and restore of OMV config was not native, had to install community addons for that.
 - The UI is functional but clunky.
 After making changes, I have to save them and reload the page.
 I think it's still the case with OMV 6 (as of writing).

-Despite all this, __OMV is still my recommendation for most people__.

-Also, I started to have gramder plans for this server.
-I wanted to experiment with Docker, and OMV didn't get native Docker support until recently.
-I wanted to self-host services analogous to Google Drive, Google Photos, Google Docs, etc. (Next Cloud and Immich).
-I wanted to try and host local LLMs for learning.
-And much more.

-But let's be real, OMV is still great for all of that.
-It is built on Debian, so I could've installed anything I wanted alongside, if the community plugins didn't already provide everything I needed (which they did).
-I could have also fixed the slow wireless speed by switching to a better router.
-However, I wanted to level up from a NAS to a [Home Server](https://en.wikipedia.org/wiki/Home_server), because I wanted a platform to learn and experiment with things like Docker, Kubernetes, Spark, etc. This inspired me to try another OS which was often mentioned on Reddit: Proxmox.
-It's a Hypervisor OS, so I can bring up and tear down VMs as sandboxes without worrying about the stability of the server.
-I just never had the motivation to actually do it, until recently.
+- Backup and restore of OMV config was not native, had to install community addons.

+This was still fine, but I wanted to level up from a NAS to a [Home Server](https://en.wikipedia.org/wiki/Home_server), so I can learn and experiment with things like Kubernetes, Spark, local LLM stacks, self-host services like Next Cloud and Immich, set up home automation, and much more.
+The official and community addons addressed most of these use cases, even if the there isnt a pretty admin UI.
+Even otherwise, OMV is built on Debian, so I could've installed anything I wanted alongside.
+But I thought it was time to rethink this properly.

 ## Leveling up to a Home Server